terra-money/classic-testnet/tequila-0003/README.md

 * September 3, 2020 17:00 KST, Launch Tequila-0003 network

+## How to submit Genesis Address
+Add your address line on the last part of [address.json](address.json)

 ## How to generate Genesis Transaction
 Download the `genesis-template`, which will be released after we gather all Genesis Accounts, and place that file to `~/.terrad/config` and execute following command.
 ```